AliRezaJoodi/AVR_Projects/Clock with 7Segment/README.md

 ## Digital Clock With 7 Segment LED Display

-It Use Timer2 in Asynchronous Timer Mode
+It use Timer2 in asynchronous mode
 MCU:        ATmega32
 Frequency:  8.000000 MHz
 Display:    4-Digit 7-Segment